kerilp/work-day-scheduler/README.md

 # Work Day Scheduler

-## Homework 05: Work Day Scheduler

-Create a simple day planner that allows users to save events to time blocks on their schedule.
+A simple day planner that allows users to save events to time blocks on their schedule.
 Features color coded time blocks to separate blocks between past, present, and future.

 ## Links